NYC Compost Project hosted by Snug Harbor Cultural Center & Botanical Garden

 or call our Compost Helpline at 718-425-3558.

 The NYC Compost Project was created by the New York City Department of Sanitation (DSNY) in 1993 to provide compost outreach and education to City residents and businesses.
-Funded and managed through the Department of Sanitation’s Bureau of Waste Prevention, Reuse and Recycling, the NYC Compost Project on Staten Island programs are carried out by Department-funded staff at the City’s Botanical Gardens and the Lower East Side Ecology Center.
+Funded and managed through the Department of Sanitation’s Bureau of Waste Prevention, Reuse and Recycling, the NYC Compost Project hosted by Snug Harbor Cultural Center & Botanical Garden programs are carried out by Department-funded staff at the City’s Botanical Gardens and the Lower East Side Ecology Center.